MicrosoftDocs/powerquery-docs/powerquery-docs/connectors/samsara.md

 You should be aware of the following limitations and issues associated with accessing Samsara data.
 - The initial data sync that grabs historical data might take some time to process.
 - The data tables are created using Samsara APIs behind the scenes.
 If one of the APIs returns a 5xx or 4xx error (except 429s) when the connector is trying to refresh the data tables, the matching table isn't created and is skipped.
-- Limit on how far back you can retrieve Samsara data in Power BI: Last six months.
+- Limit on how far back you can retrieve Samsara data in Power BI: last six months.

 For more guidelines on accessing Samsara data, see Samsara's [Developer Guide](https://developers.samsara.com/docs/rest-api-overview).